Stalin during the Russian Revolution, Civil War, and Polish–Soviet War

 Joseph Stalin was the General Secretary of the Communist Party of the Soviet Union's Central Committee from 1922 until his death in 1953.
-In the years following Lenin's death in 1924, he rose to become the leader of the Soviet Union.
+In the years following Vladimir Lenin's death in 1924, he rose to become the leader of the Soviet Union.

 After growing up in Georgia, Stalin conducted activities for the Bolshevik party for twelve years before the Russian Revolution of 1917.
-He had been involved in a number of criminal activities as a robber, gangster and arsonist.
+He had been involved in a number of criminal activities as a robber, gangster, and arsonist.
 After being elected to the Bolshevik Central Committee in April 1917, Stalin helped Lenin to evade capture by authorities and ordered the besieged Bolsheviks to surrender to avoid a bloodbath.
 The Bolsheviks then seized Petrograd and Stalin was appointed People's Commissar for Nationalities' Affairs.

 In the Civil War that followed between Lenin's Red Army against the White Army, Stalin formed alliances with Kliment Voroshilov and Semyon Budyonny while leading troops in the Caucasus.
 There, he ordered the killings of former Tsarist officers and counter-revolutionaries.
 After their Civil War victory, the Bolsheviks moved to expand the revolution into Europe, starting with Poland, which was fighting the Red Army in Ukraine.
 As joint commander of an army in Ukraine, Stalin's actions in the war were later criticized, including by Leon Trotsky.

 Background

 Stalin was born on December 18, 1878 Gori, Georgia to a family of limited financial means.
 He was the fourth child born to the family of Ekaterina Gheladze and Vissarion Djugashvili; the prior three children of the couple had died at an early age.
 Stalin later became politically active and, during the Russian Revolution of 1905, organized and armed Bolshevik militias across Georgia, running protection rackets and waging guerrilla warfare.
-After meeting Lenin at a Bolshevik conference in 1906 and marrying Ekaterina Svanidze, with whom he had a son Yakov, Stalin temporarily resigned from the party over its ban on bank robberies.
+After meeting Vladimir Lenin at a Bolshevik conference in 1906 and marrying Ekaterina Svanidze, with whom he had a son Yakov, Stalin temporarily resigned from the party over its ban on bank robberies.
 Embarking on an effort to organize Muslim Azeri and Persian partisans in the Caucasus, Stalin conducted a range of criminal activities until arrest and exile in 1908.
 He fulfilled these activities through his formation of the Outfit, a criminal gang that were involved with armed robberies, racketeering, assassinations, arms procurement and child couriering.

 Between 1908 and 1917, Stalin was arrested seven times and escaped five times, enjoying less than two years of liberty in the nine-year period.